 I love Consumerism.
 The idea of “I SHOP, therefore I AM” is a fantastic ego boost, so what’s not to like?

-One huge challenge to the global industrial system is to move the T (call it T1) from the numerator to the denominator (now call it T2).
+Unfortunately, one huge challenge to the global business setup is to move the T (call it T1) from the numerator to the denominator (now call it T2).
 Renewable, recyclable materials fit the category, as does renewable energy.
 As technologies transition from T1 that belong in the numerator to T2 in the denominator, the equation changes to:

 I = (P x A x T1)/T2